coreycosman/bmo-test/answers-to-technical-questions.md

 2) What do you think is the most interesting trend in test automation?

   I have recently discovered smoke testing and would like to dive into that on a deeper level.
 I think the concept of testing system robustness and stress durability is very interesting and important.
-I am also very interesting in BDD and would like to get back into it, as I have been doing more TDD lately.
+I am also very interested in BDD and would like to get back into it, as I have been doing more TDD lately.
 I am curious about the effectiveness and development of AI powered automation testing, which I know very little about, but seems to be a well visited area of inquiry.

 3) How would you implement test automation in a legacy application?
 Have you ever had to do this?